Bullard: Fed courts "disaster" by targeting nominal GDP

+* Xoma announces pricing of $25 million registered offering of common stock and convertible preferred stock

-SOUTH BEND, Indiana A senior Federal Reserve official warned on Thursday the U.S. central bank was courting an "unmitigated disaster" if it sought to pursue a goal that captured inflation and real growth without adjusting for the damage done to the economy by the housing crisis.
+SOUTH BEND, Ind., Sept 20 A senior Federal Reserve official warned on Thursday the U.S. central bank was courting an "unmitigated disaster" if it sought to pursue a goal that captured inflation and real growth without adjusting for the damage done to the economy by the housing crisis.

 James Bullard, president of the St. Louis Federal Reserve Bank, also argued that the only variable in the economy the Fed could control over the longer term was inflation, saying it did best when focusing solely on that goal.